minnestar/sessionizer/README.md

   $ git subtree push --prefix src heroku master
 ```

-or from master with a --force
+or from a specific branch with a --force
 ```
-  $ git push heroku `git subtree split --prefix src master`:master --force
+  $ git push heroku `git subtree split --prefix src THE_BRANCH_NAME`:master --force
 ```

-### Automatic Scheduling
+## Automatic Scheduling

 Sessionizer can automatically generate a schedule for your event based on preferences expressed by the audience and attempting not to double-book presenters.